Dawn of the Clans

 Path of Stars | ![]() |

-I was apprehensive to begin reading Dawn of the Clans.
-Despite being disconnected from the main series, and theoretically accessible at any point, I feared that these six books would be a slog of references and exploring the nuances of each aspect of the Warrior code.
+I was apprehensive about reading Dawn of the Clans.
+Despite being disconnected from the main series, and theoretically accessible at any point, I feared that these six books would be a slog of references and exploring each aspect of how the Warrior code was formed.
+Basically, a Firestar’s Quest on steroids/

-Clear Sky, brother of the main point of view character Gray Wing, goes from being an excited idealist, to a distrustful brute willing to betray those he grew up with, to a softer cat who has learned the errors of his ways.
+Clear Sky, brother of the main point of view character Gray Wing, goes from being an excited idealist, to a distrustful brute willing to betray those he grew up with.
 I love that Clear Sky is the brother of our main protagonist, the father of our second point of view character, Thunder, and then a point of view character himself.
-Clear Sky’s villany is a subversion in itself because his maliciousness partially stems from enforcing borders and keeping the clans separate - something which is completely normal for the modern clans.
+Clear Sky’s villany is a subversion in itself because his maliciousness partially stems from enforcing borders and keeping the clans separate - something which is expressly encouraged in the modern clans.
 He takes his unlikability even farther when he disowns his mate, her own surviving kit Thunder (twice), and ambushes Gray Wing’s group with the intent to kill.
 It would have been so easy to write Clear Sky as the main villain who needed to go down in the third book, yet instead, he’s allowed to change and grow.
 He’s not perfect, and I really don’t think I like him as an individual, but he was so interesting to follow.
 It’s also refreshing to see that Thunder never truly moves on from Clear Sky’s abuse, and can’t completely forgive him, even when he’s changed.
+The only shame here is the breakneck writing speed of these books meant that not all of the ghostwriters were consistent when it came to Clear Sky’s development (more on that later.)

 That aside, the core story of Dawn of the Clans is unique and interesting.
 While it had a rocky start, the series captures drama unexplored in the main series.
 Breaking away from pre-established norms, and getting attached to new points of view was a great move, and I hope to see more stories in this era.